Burnsedia/burnsedia.github.io/src/content/blog/bulkpost-2-agentic-ai-social-media.md

 It could become **agentic** — a system that thinks, plans, and adapts on its own.

 Now I’m rebuilding BulkPost as an open-source, AI-driven automation engine for creators and developers who want to grow without burning out.
+## Who this is for

+- Solo builders who need consistent social output without content burnout
+- Small teams that want repeatable posting workflows with feedback loops
+- Developers who prefer open-source systems over black-box SaaS lock-in

-## 2 What Makes BulkPost 2.0 Different
+## What Makes BulkPost 2.0 Different

 ### Agentic Core
 Instead of one big monolithic app, BulkPost 2.0 runs **modular AI agents**: